Singulink/RuntimeNullables/README.md

 - Supports checking `ValueTask<T>` results, synchronously returned complete `Task<T>` results, `IEnumerable<T>`/`IEnumerator<T>` iterator values and asynchronous `IAsyncEnumerable<T>`/`IAsyncEnumerator<T>` iterator values.
 - Uses throw helpers instead of throwing directly (better performance / smaller IL code) and lets you define your own custom throw helpers.
 - Much simpler attribute model that uses a single `[NullChecks(bool)]` attribute to control null check injection.
-- Designed specifically for NRTs so it is much easier to add advanced functionality such as full validation of conditional attributes like `[MaybeNullWhen]` (coming soon).
+- Designed specifically for NRTs so it is much easier to add advanced functionality such as full validation of conditional attributes like `[MaybeNullWhen]` (planned for a future release).
 - Outputs warnings for conflicting annotations that cause null checks to be skipped, i.e. if `[AllowNull, DisallowNull]` is applied to a parameter.
-- Uses `NullReferenceException` instead of `InvalidOperationException` when an output check fails since the latter is often thrown/caught in normal circumstances causing null contract violations to go unnoticed in unit tests or exception handling code.
+- Uses `NullReferenceException` instead of `InvalidOperationException` when an output check fails since the latter is often thrown/caught in normal circumstances which can cause null contract violations to go unnoticed in unit tests or exception handling code.
 - Numerous bug fixes and reliability improvements.

 ## Configuration